 Read about Christmas at Stone Mountain here.

-The zoo also has other festive events throughout December like Cookies with Santa, holiday crafts, and costume characters.
+The zoo also has other festive events throughout December like Cookies with Santa, holiday crafts, and costumed characters.

 License to Chill Snow Island at Margaritaville at Lanier Islands is a winter wonderland filled with snow.
 Go snow tubing down one of the largest snow slides in the country, have a snowball fight in the snow play area, and practice your figure-eights at the outdoor ice rink.